xgfone/apigw/README.md

 	})

-	// Create some backend endpoints, such as HTTP, GRPC, etc. backend1, _ := backend.NewHTTPBackend("", "http://127.0.0.1:8001/:path", nil)
+	// Create some backend endpoints, such as HTTP, GRPC, etc. backend1, _ := backend.NewHTTPBackend("127.0.0.1:8001", nil)
-	backend2, _ := backend.NewHTTPBackend("", "http://127.0.0.1:8002/:path", nil)
+	backend2, _ := backend.NewHTTPBackend("127.0.0.1:8002", nil)

 	// Create the route.
-	fconfig := &lb.ForwarderConfig{
-		MaxTimeout: time.Minute,

-		// For the health check of backends, or not use it
-		HealthCheck: healthChecker,

-		// For session stick, or not use it
-		UpdateLoadBalancer: func(lb *loadbalancer.LoadBalancer) {
-			lb.Session = loadbalancer.NewMemorySessionManager()
-		},
-	}
 	route := apigw.NewRoute(host, "/v1/:path", http.MethodGet)
-	forwarder := lb.NewForwarder(route.Name(), fconfig)
+	forwarder := lb.NewForwarder(route.Name())
-	forwarder.AddBackends(backend1, backend2) // Add the backends specific to the route route.Forwarder = forwarder               // Set the backend forwarder for the route route.Plugins = []apigw.RoutePlugin{      // Set the plugins which the route will use
-		{Name: "token", Config: "authentication_token"},
+	forwarder.HealthCheck = healthChecker                   // For the health check of backends, or not use it forwarder.SetSessionTimeout(time.Second * 30)           // For session stick timeout, or not use forwarder.SetSession(slb.NewMemorySession(time.Minute)) // For session stick manager, or not use forwarder.AddBackends(backend1, backend2)               // Add the backends specific to the route route.Forwarder = forwarder                             // Set the backend forwarder for the route route.Plugins = []apigw.RoutePlugin{                    // Set the plugins which the route will use {Name: "token", Config: "authentication_token"},
 		{Name: "log"},